Miodrag Džudović: International career

 His good performance in Russia led Montenegro manager Zoran Filipović called up Džudović into the squad.
 He scored his first goal for national team on his debut against Macedonia on 19 November 2008 and played 90 minutes in the game.

 Džudović made headlines when Wayne Rooney kicked him during a Euro 2012 qualifier that resulted in a three-game ban (the entire group stage of Euro 2012) for the Manchester United and England national team striker.
 At first, it was known that Rooney would miss at least one match in the opening round of the first phase at UEFA Euro 2012.
 After the game with Montenegro, Rooney sent a personal letter to UEFA in which he apologised and expressed regret for the tackle on Džudović which earned him the red card.
 Džudović also wrote to UEFA and pleaded for Rooney's ban to be reduced.

 He earned a total of 26 caps, scoring one goal and his final international was a September 2013 FIFA World Cup qualification match away against Poland.

 Personal life

-Džudović is married and has three children.
-One son is called Branko (who was born on 2 January 2010) and his daughter's name is Tatjana.
+Džudović is married and has four children His sons are Branko and Vukašin and his daughters are Petra and Tatjana.